DBraun/DawDreamer/README.md

 DawDreamer is licensed under GPLv3 to make it easier to comply with all of the dependent projects.
 If you use DawDreamer, you must obey the licenses of [JUCE](https://github.com/juce-framework/JUCE/), [pybind11](https://github.com/pybind/pybind11/), [Libsamplerate](https://github.com/libsndfile/libsamplerate), [Rubber Band Library](https://github.com/breakfastquay/rubberband/), [Steinberg VST2/3](https://www.steinberg.net/vst-instruments/), and [FAUST](https://github.com/grame-cncm/faust).

-## API and Wiki
+## Wiki

-API documentation is in active development [here](https://ccrma.stanford.edu/~braun/dawdreamer).

-Please refer to the [Wiki](https://github.com/DBraun/DawDreamer/wiki) for more [examples](https://github.com/DBraun/DawDreamer/wiki/Documentation) and the [Developer's Guide](https://github.com/DBraun/DawDreamer/wiki/Developer's-Guide).
+Please refer to the [Wiki](https://github.com/DBraun/DawDreamer/wiki) for more [examples](https://github.com/DBraun/DawDreamer/wiki/Documentation), the [API documentation](https://dirt.design/DawDreamer), and the [Developer's Guide](https://github.com/DBraun/DawDreamer/wiki/Developer's-Guide).
 The [tests](https://github.com/DBraun/DawDreamer/tree/main/tests) may also be helpful.

 ## Thanks to contributors to the original [RenderMan](https://github.com/fedden/RenderMan)
 * [fedden](https://github.com/fedden), RenderMan creator